vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 ## Container Registry

-### Main Datacenter
+### Main Data Center

-[Harbor Container Registry](https://goharbor.io/) can be deployed to both the centralized datacenter as well as to each edge site.
+[Harbor Container Registry](https://goharbor.io/) can be deployed to both the centralized data center as well as to each edge site.
 Using Harbor, replications can be configured such that all container images which get pushed into the centralized harbor are automatically replicated to each edge.
 Each edge deployment can reference its local harbor for efficient network resource utilization.

 ![Harbor registry federated topology](./img/tkg-edge/tkg-edge-harbor.drawio.png)

 [Replications](https://goharbor.io/docs/2.0.0/administration/configuring-replication/create-replication-rules/) can be defined as manual, scheduled, or event-based.
 Manual or scheduled are best suited for initial bulk syncs, where-as event-based can be used to replicate changes on-going.

-Schedule replication during low activity (outside of working hours)
+Schedule replication during low activity (outside of working hours).

 ![Harbor edge site replications](./img/tkg-edge/f312de8ea37cad334af63d608a37f3d6.png)